dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 		- ensure there's always free frames available
 - linux out-of-memory killer (OOM)
 - each process has OOM score
-	- function of memory usage percentage
+	- function of memory usage
 	- high -> more likely to be killed
 	- set `oom_score_adj` to big negative to avoid being killed

 #### Non-Uniform Memory Access (NUMA)
 - memory not accessed equally
+- some CPU can access some sections of main memory faster
+- architecture
-- arch
+	- multiple CPUs
+		- each has its own local memory
+		- can access its own local memory faster
 	- ![](https://i.imgur.com/OG0Xf07.png)
+- cons
+	- slower than systems with equal memory accessibility
+- pros
+	- more CPUs
+	- bigger throughput & parallelism
+- frame allocation
+	- page fault -> allocate frames near the CPU the process is running on
-- separate free-frame list for each NUMA node
+	- Linux has separates free-frame list for each NUMA node
+- scheduler
+	- track each process's last CPU
+	- schedule process to run on its previous CPU -> higher cache hit rate

 ### Thrashing
 - time spent in paging > time spent in executing